atanisoft/ESP32CommandStation/lib/OpenMRNLite/README.md

-# OpenMRN-lite Arduino Library
+# OpenMRNLite Arduino Library
-The OpenMRN-lite Arduino Library is a packaged version of the OpenMRN code that has been designed to run in the Arduino environment.
-The OpenLCB features of OpenMRN are available through this library.
+This library implements network protocols for model railroading.
+In the center is the OpenLCB protocol suite (Open Layout Control Bus), which has been adopted by the NMRA and referenced as LCC (Layout Command Control): a high-performance and highly extensible communications protocol suite for model railroad control.
+OpenMRN is one of the most extensible implementation of this protocol suite.
+This Lite version has been adapted to work with the programming model and drivers of the Arduino ecosystem.

 ## Supported platforms/architectures
 At this time the only supported platforms are: